chakchurina/video_transcript_analysis/README.md

 The repository includes a notebook with my experiments — it's a bit messy, but I'll try to tidy it up into a more readable state in the next couple of hours.

-I want to say thanks again for such a cool task.
+I want to say thanks again for such a cool task!
 I enjoyed working on it and hope you'll like my work too!

 ## Features